gbmhunter/blog/content/pages/electronics/components/sensors/inertial-measurement-units-imus/_index.md

-{{< figure src="/images/2014/12/screenshot-playing-around-with-rthostimugl.png" width="782px" caption="Playing around with RTHostIMUGL and a connected IMU through an Arduino." caption-position="bottom" >}}
+{{< figure src="/images/2014/12/screenshot-playing-around-with-rthostimugl.png" width="782px" caption="Playing around with RTHostIMUGL and a connected IMU through an Arduino."  >}}